konstructio/kubefirst/docs/tooling/kubefirst-cli.md

 ### restoreSSL

-Restore the backup SSL that is stored in S3 bucket, and avoid re-issuing new certificates.
+Restore the backup SSL that is stored in the S3 bucket and avoid re-issuing new certificates.

 ```
 Usage: